 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about posturing following retinal surgery.
 Most of your questions should be answered by this leaflet.
-However, it is not intended to replace the discussion between you and your doctor.
-If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team, caring for you, or your doctor.
+However, it is not intended to replace the discussion between you and the healthcare team.
+If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team.

 What is post-operative posturing?